timruffles/js-to-c/NOTES.md

 # Notes

+## 5 September 2018

+Read compiler warnings!
+Had 15 minutes of fun trying to work out why a pointer returning function was returning half a pointer.
+It was because I hadn't exposed its prototype in the header, so it was only returning an int's worth of space.

 ## 4 September 2018

 A lot of operations can throw errors in JS!
 I was originally passing env to throw methods, but now I think I'll have to avoid doing so.